 I will challenge standard narratives of linear change and the customary emphasis on rational, planned reforms based on liberal ideals of citizenship and justice.
-Instead, I will explore how far changes in legal jurisdictions were contingent on circumstances like war, political upheaval, ideological shifts and social pressures.
+Instead, I will explore how far changes in legal jurisdictions were contingent on circumstances like war, political upheaval, ideological shifts, social pressures and political expediency.
 At its heart, my thesis will engage critically with the standard assumption that the centralising, sovereign national state represented the norm for modern European political development.
 The German experience suggests that while political fragmentation and overlapping, multi-layered structures certainly created conflicts, they also offered new opportunities for legal resolutions.
 Whilst the highly complex constitutional and judicial systems of the Empire have often been criticised as a weakness which contributed to its ‘inevitable’ collapse, I will assert that legal process was continually reformed through, albeit in an ad-hoc and inconsistent manner.

 - 1st Class BA (Hons) in German and History at the University of Kent (2011-15), including a year studying at Ruprecht-Karls Universität Heidelberg.